-Situation Observation Comment 1.
+Sit uation Observation Comment 1.
 Do leaders/instructors for your Company programme have appropriate qualifications?
 2. What arrangements are there for First Aid treatment?
 3. Do you have and do you complete accident reports?
 4. Do you ensure that no younger children and young people leave the premises unless in the care of an appropriate adult?
 5. Do you have a register of all the children and young people and leaders present at every meeting?
 6. Do you have the consent form details with you at all the meetings?
 7. Are children and young people asked to help move or carry items that could be too heavy for them?
+8. Are you satisfied with the adults to children ratio?